StanfordMSL/MSL-RAPTOR/docker/docker_tips.md

 # Docker Tricks and Tips

+## 0) tl;dr - The following are the build & run commands I used.
+To build docker image:
+> `build_raptor_go='cd <workspace path>/docker/x86/pose_estimation && docker build . -t msl_raptor --build-arg GIT_NAME=$DOCKER_GIT_NAME --build-arg GIT_EMAIL=$DOCKER_GIT_EMAIL'`
+- the --build-arg gave me access to variables in the Dockerfile, which I used as a way to pass through certain environental variables.
+In this case the I used passed in my local env vars to configure git inside the container.

+Before running the container, I created a .env file located at `<workspace path>/docker/`.
+To start the container:

+> `docker run --rm -it --gpus all --privileged --env-file <workspace path>/docker/.env -v <env path>/msl_raptor/data:/bags:ro -env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" --network host msl_raptor:latest`
+- --gpus all gave me access to gpus
+- --privileged gave me access to usb devices
+- --env-file <workspace path>/docker/.env allowed me to set env variables in the container
+- --network host allowed me to access the network my computer was connected to from within the container
+- -v <path> mounted a folder from my computer in the docker container, so files could be accessed from both.
+The :ro at the end makes these files read only in the container.
+- -env="DISPLAY" --env="QT_X11_NO_MITSHM=1" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" allowed VS code to display (very similar to ssh w/ -X option)
+- To force a full rebuild of the image include `--no-cache` at the end of the docker build command.

+- To force a rebuild of only part of the Dockerfile, include a commandline-settable argument and simply change its value in the build command using `--build-arg <build arg>=<random value>`.
+    - For example in Dockerfile: `ARG rebuild=0`, then call `docker build... --build-arg rebuild=42`.

-## 1. Using Docker with Visual Studio Code
+## 1) Getting Started - Using Docker with Visual Studio Code
-to do
+For my setup I used VS Code with Docker.
+The Remote-Contienrs extension made it easy to edit files inside the container, and the git extensions were also useful.
+I followed the standard installation instructions for Docker, and since I was using a GPU I also installed nvidea-docker.

-## 2. Setting Env Variables
+## 2) Setting Env Variables
 ### Method A) in the `docker build` command
-This is good if you just need one or two, and they will not change values often.
+The following is is good method if you just need one or two variables set whos values will not change often.
+These variables will also be accesable within the Dockerfile.

-If you want to sent the env var `MY_ENV_VAR` to [env_value] include the following in the build command:
+To set the env var `MY_ENV_VAR` to [env_value] include the following in the build command:
 `--build-arg MY_ENV_VAR=[env_value]`

+The downside of this method is you have to rebuild the image if you want to change the value of the variable.
+See method B for a way to set the variables with the run command.

 #### Example: Setting git.config user.name and user.email
 In my .bashrc I exported two local environmental variables
 >`export DOCKER_GIT_EMAIL="adam.w.caccavale@gmail.com"`
->
 >`export DOCKER_GIT_NAME="Adam"`

 Now when I build my docker image I use